Yneth/projectr/readme.md

 It is important to mention that my elasticsearch query may be optimized by caching as I forgot to add sorting, and it always gives the first ten results.

+Unfortunately I did not check which requests failed.
-Also, it would be nice to test using separate endpoints for mongo/elastic read/write with customisable load configuration to see system behaviour with different scenarios.
+To track it would be nice to test using separate endpoints for mongo/elastic read/write with customisable load configuration to see system behaviour with different scenarios.
 For example having 25% to read and 75% to write.